techthoughts2/ApertaCookie/docs/Get-RawCookiesFromDB.md

 Get-RawCookiesFromDB -Browser Edge
 ```

-Returns all cookies in the Edge SQLLite database
+Returns all cookies in the Edge SQLite database

 ### EXAMPLE 2
 ```
 Get-RawCookiesFromDB -Browser Edge -Domain 'twitter'
 ```

-Returns all cookies in the Edge SQLLite database that are like domain twitter
+Returns all cookies in the Edge SQLite database that are like domain twitter

 ## PARAMETERS